1rg-space/1rg-server/README.md

 ## License

-This code is licensed under the AGPLv3.
-See the [LICENSE](./LICENSE) for details.
+This code is available under the MIT license.
+See the [LICENSE](./LICENSE) file for details.